nirmaljeffrey/Popular-Movies/README.md

 ## Popular-Movies-Stage One and Two
 Udacity's Android developer nano degree project
-Before downloading this app, generate the api key from the [themoviesdb.org API](https://www.themoviedb.org/account/signup)and use that generated key in Constants.java file.
+Before downloading this app, generate the api key from the [themoviesdb.org API](https://www.themoviedb.org/account/signup)and use that generated key in Constants.java file(line no: 5).

 ## Screenshots For Popular Movies Stage 1